milangrahovac/milangrahovac/README.md

 ## About Me

-I'm an IT specialist with over 7 years of diverse experience in the field.
+I recently transitioned into Site Reliability Engineering, where I work on deployment pipelines using GitHub Actions, ArgoCD, Kubernetes, Helm, and Argo Workflows — managing automated deployments across dev, staging, and live environments and supporting development teams.
+A natural next step after years of building a solid technical foundation in IT Operations.

 My career journey has taken me through various roles, including working on an IT helpdesk, being part of an IT infrastructure team, and currently serving in the Endpoint team.
 Each of these positions has allowed me to develop a wide array of skills and expertise.

 I have worked with several tools and technologies, such as Google Admin, Slack Admin, and Mobile Device Management (MDM) solutions like Kandji, Intune, and Meraki.
 My responsibilities have included preparing laptops, creating accounts, onboarding and offboarding users, and maintaining server rooms and network equipment.